GeoffBreemer/LaTeX-USQ-assignment/README.md

 # LaTeX-USQ-assignment
-LaTeX template for USQ assignments
+LaTeX template for USQ assignments.

 # To generate the .PDF
 Run LaTeX twice to get the correct LastPage.